huiyegit/APLC_XLNet/README.md

 2. Create the labels.txt file.
 Labels should be sorted in descending order accoridng to their frequency
 3. Count the largest number of positive labels of one sample in all samples, and assign this value to the hyperparameter --pos_label
 4. Add your dataset name into the dictionary 'processors' and 'output_modes' in the source file 'the utils_multi_label.py'
-5. Create your bash file and set the hyperparameter in 'code/run/'
+5. Create your bash file and set the hyperparameters in 'code/run/'